 Patients will not be officially registered until they have attended the nurse appointment.
 Any cancelled appointments that are not made within the next week after the initial appointment may result is the de-registration of the patient.

-If you are on any repeat medication please bring a list of your prescribed drugs to show to the Nurse when you attend for your new registration check.
+If you are on any repeat medication please make the nurse aware with a list of your prescribed drugs when you attend your new registration check.

 Each GP practice has an area map to show which patients it takes on.

 If you live within the blue area you can register with the practice.

 If you are currently registered with the practice and you move outside the practice catchment area you may continue to be registered if you move to a new home.
 Your continued registration is at the discretion of the practice and will depend on an assessment of the clinical risk of living not within the immediate catchment area.
 Visit www.nhs.uk to find out the list of practices in your new area.

 If you are ill while away from home or if you are not registered with a Doctor but need to see one you can receive emergency treatment from the local GP practice for 14 days.
 After 14 days you will need to register as a temporary or permanent patient.

 You can be registered as a temporary patient for up to three months.
 This will allow you to be on the local Practice list and still remain a patient of your permanent GP.
 After three months you will have to re-register as a temporary patient or permanently register with that practice.

 To register as a temporary patient please contact the practice